• Consortium Agreements

 Employee Exemption: must have signed Tuition Exemption Request.

 All students who have never had a loan at WEATHERFORD COLLEGE must follow these directions, even if you have had student loans in the past at other schools!

-Step 3: Complete online Entrance Counseling for UNDERGRADUATE students.
-(Must be done every year)
+- Complete online Entrance Counseling for UNDERGRADUATE students.

-Step 4: Complete electronic (MPN) Master Promissory Note (only if first time at WC).
-Must use FAFSA PIN to sign the MPN.
+- Complete electronic (MPN) Master Promissory Note (only if first time at WC).
+Must use FSA I.D. to sign the MPN.

 Please visit the Loans page for more information about loans.

 - Federal Direct Unsubsidized Loan

 - Federal Direct Parent PLUS Loan

 ~ Back to Top

 A student may be eligible to enter into a Financial Aid Consortium Agreement between another institution and Weatherford College for the purpose of providing federal financial assistance to the student.
 Students must be dual enrolled in both institutions.